iamdcj/javascripts/core/lexical-structure/case-sensitivity/README.md

 # Case Sensitivity

-JavaScript is a case-sensitive language; keywords, variables and function labels must have a consistent capilization, else the application will throw `reference` errors.
+JavaScript is a case-sensitive language; built-in keywords and identifiers; variable and function labels, must have a consistent capilization when they are referenced, else the application will throw `reference` errors.

 ### **Variables**